nikolayantonov/messagebird_exercises/README.md

 Exercise 2

-For the second assignment I've deployed a VM on GCE via terraform, but had not time left to automate prometheus deployment.
+For the second assignment I've deployed a VM on GCE via terraform.

+Prometheus server is deployed as a docker container on a VM https://hub.docker.com/r/prom/prometheus/

+Prometheus metrics scraping was first tested locally, then prometheus configuration is passed as prometheus.yml to prometheus container.

-I've removed Google Cloud json key which was used by terraform to establish identity via Google Cloud.
+Google cloud json and ssh key used by terraform are scraped from the project.

-Overall, I've exceeded allocated 2 hours.